StealthyPanda/cstar/README.md

 # C*

-An extension for C with useful constructs like union return types.
+An extension for C with useful constructs like union return types and errors.

 # Installation